Public Image: First Issue

-Public Image: First Issue is the debut studio album by English rock band Public Image Ltd, released in 1978 by record label Virgin.

-It is considered one of the pioneering records in the development of post-punk.
+Public Image: First Issue is the debut studio album by English rock band Public Image Ltd, released on 8 December 1978 by record label Virgin.
+It reached number 22 in the UK Album Charts.
+Despite its modest commercial success, it was met with largely negative feedback critically, but received acclaim in retrospective reviews and is now considered one of the pioneering records in the development of post-punk.
+It received Silver certification in the UK.

 Recording

 "Public Image"

 "Public Image", the debut single, was recorded first.
 Recording started on a Monday in mid-July 1978 (most probably 10 or 17 July) at Advision Studios with engineer John Leckie and assistant engineer Kenneth Vaughan Thomas.
 For mixing and overdubs, the band then went into Wessex Studios with engineer Bill Price and assistant engineer Jeremy Green.